Change of basis

+Geometric illustration of change of basis: the same vector expressed in two non-canonical bases and the standard basis, showing the relationship between coordinate representations.
+(Note: Many Euclidean spaces have no standard basis.
+E.g., the real space of all polynomials with degree at most $2,$ equipped with the dot product $\langle P(X),Q(X) \rangle = \int_0^1 P(x)Q(x)\, dx;$ it is Euclidean, and its basis $\{ 1, X, X^2 \}$ is not orthonormal ("at all").)

 A change of basis is sometimes called a change of coordinates, although it excludes many coordinate transformations.
 For applications in physics and specially in mechanics, a change of basis often involves the transformation of an orthonormal basis, understood as a rotation in physical space, thus excluding translations.

 This article deals mainly with finite-dimensional vector spaces.
-However, many of the principles are also valid for infinite-dimensional vector spaces.
+However, many of the presented principles are also valid for infinite-dimensional vector spaces.

-Change of basis formula
+Change-of-basis formula

-Let $B_\mathrm {old}=(v_1, \ldots, v_n)$ be a basis of a finite-dimensional vector space V over a field F. (Note: Although a basis is generally defined as a set of vectors (for example, as a spanning set that is linearly independent), the tuple notation is convenient here, since the indexing by the first positive integers makes the basis an ordered basis.)
+Let $B_\mathrm{old} = (v_1, \ldots, v_n)$ be a basis of a finite-dimensional vector space V over a field F. (Note: Although a basis is generally defined as a set of vectors (for example, as a spanning set that is linearly independent), the tuple notation is convenient here, since the indexing by the first positive integers makes the basis an ordered basis.)